 Align practices with the regulatory requirements

-The Australian Commission on Safety and Quality in Healthcare’s second edition of The National Safety and Quality Health Service Standards (NSQHS) highlights “Preventing and Controlling Healthcare-Associated Infection” as its third standard.
-This specific standard notes the importance of organisations having systems in “place to support and promote prevention and control of healthcare-associated infections, and improve antimicrobial stewardship.”
+The National Safety and Quality Health Service Standards (NSQHS) highlights “Preventing and Controlling Healthcare-Associated Infection” as its third standard.
+This specific standard notes the importance of organisations having systems in “place to support and promote prevention and control of healthcare-associated infections and improve antimicrobial stewardship.”
 It details the importance of applying quality improvement systems and surveillance to help mitigate the spread of HAIs.
 Adam E. Block, leading healthcare economist, writes that while many HAIs are more severe than a patient’s admitting diagnosis, these infections are preventable when organisations implement robust infection control efforts.

 A lack of infection control can have a costly impact on healthcare organisations.
 Studies done in the U.S. and Australia have estimated the cost of Patient Safety Incidents to be $6,124 and $12,648 per case (Kaushal, Bates, Franz, Soukoup, & Rothschild, 2007; Ehsani, Jackson, & Duckett, 2006).
 Surgical site infections are estimated potentially at a cost as high as $26,000 per case (Etchells, et al., 2012).
 Nosocomial infections such a Methicillin resistant staphylococcus aureus (MRSA) and C.Difficile,in U.S., Europe, and Australia have provided cost estimates between $2,265 and $29,950 per event (Etchells, et al., 2012).